vanandrew/dotfiles/README.md

 It is a feature of the `powerlevel10k` theme.
 It allows you to start typing commands into your terminal before all the `zsh` plugins finish loading.

 If you are using the default configuration, it's recommended that you leave it off.
 It is only useful if you have a bunch of plugins loaded (see the `plugins` array in `~/.zshrc`)

+### How do I change my answers to those startup questions?
+The command is `p10k configure` to rerun the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme startup prompt.